-Use these tempo training tips to enhance your running whether you're training for a 5k or your next marathon.
+Use these tempo training tips to enhance your running whether you're training for a 5K race or your next marathon.

 Threshold or tempo running will help prepare your body for running at a faster pace for longer, as well as boosting what's known as your lactate threshold.
 This is the top end of your aerobic zone, the point before you go into anaerobic exercise (without oxygen).
 When you run anaerobically your legs can turn to jelly as lactic acid kicks into your system, and it's hard to keep going.